 4) How to get a high paying, high integrity job: This section, which starts on page 228, might be the weakest part of the entire book.
 Granted, the authors include a caveat saying "This chapter isn't designed to be a job-hunting manual."
 That's for darn sure.
 The advice is vague, with statements like "Finally you must be able to recognize when you have been successful in achieving your goal."
 This entire section should have been nuked.

 5) Don't confuse reading this series with actually reading the book and doing the exercises: I've talked about this already, but it bears repeating.
+And repeating, and repeating.
 I do not want dilettantes reading this series.
 In fact that's one of the reasons why the first few posts in this series were so long: I wanted to scare away the lightweights!
-What I want here are readers who take action, not people who read the series and mistake it for taking action.
+What I want here are readers who take action, not people who read the series, talk about it, and mistake that for taking action.
 This book will make a difference in your life, trust me.
-But you've actually got to read it and use it.
+But you've actually got to put it into practice.

 6) More books to add to the reading list: One of the pleasures of reading is how any given book can give you a ton of great ideas for your next book.
 This chapter contains a good list of titles I'll probably be reading in the coming months:

 Michael Phillips: The Seven Laws of Money

 How can I support Casual Kitchen?

 If you enjoy reading Casual Kitchen, tell a friend and spread the word!
 You can also support me by purchasing items from Amazon.com via links on this site, or by linking to me or subscribing to my RSS feed.
 Finally, you can consider submitting this article, or any other article you particularly enjoyed here, to bookmarking sites like del.icio.us, digg or stumbleupon.
 Thank you for your support!